Best Sun Hats for Hiking of 2025

 Hats with face, ear, and neck UV protection for outdoor activities

-We spent 10 hours researching and 13 months testing 10 of the most popular sun hats.
-To find the best sun hats, we tested them side-by-side on day hikes, backpacking trips, at the beach in Southern California, and in the high altitude mountains of the Sierra Nevada mountains.
+We spent 20 hours researching and 3 years testing 20 of the most popular sun hats.
+To find the best sun hats, we tested them side-by-side on day hikes, backpacking trips.
+We tested sun hats for hiking at high altitude in Colorado and the Sierra Nevada mountains, at the beach in Southern California, and on hot desert hikes in Arizona and New Mexico.

 We found the best hiking sun hat that provides UV protection for the face, ears, and neck to protect you from UV rays.